kbxu/CV_Datasets/README.md

 * Image classification

 ## Imagenet (http://image-net.org)
 ImageNet is an image dataset organized according to the WordNet hierarchy.
 Each meaningful concept in WordNet, possibly described by multiple words or word phrases, is called a "synonym set" or "synset".
 There are more than 100,000 synsets in WordNet, majority of them are nouns (80,000+).
-In ImageNet, we aim to provide on average 1000 images to illustrate each synset.
-Images of each concept are quality-controlled and human-annotated.
-In its completion, we hope ImageNet will offer tens of millions of cleanly sorted images for most of the concepts in the WordNet hierarchy.

 [Summary and Statistics](http://image-net.org/about-stats) (updated on April 30, 2010)